EKarton/Photos-Drive/README.md

 ## Installation

-Refer to the [setup guide](./docs/setup.md) to learn how to set up your own Photos Drive system.
+Refer to the [setup guide](./docs/setup.md) to learn how to set up your own Photos Drive system end to end.

 ## Internal Documentation